-New report shows that Android v. iOS is a tight raceAlex Wagner - Deputy Managing Editor, News Desk
+New report shows that Android v. iOS is a tight raceAlex Wagner - Editorial Director of News and Content

 The Android v. iOS war is continuing on as strong as ever, and today Millennial Media put out a new report to show you just how each mobile OS has been faring.
 As you can see in the graph above, Android and iOS are in a dead heat when it comes to number of ad impressions in November with 38 percent each, and both OSes managed to double RIM's impression percentage.
 In terms of application platforms, things were a little different, with Android beating out iOS by 15 percent.
 Smartphones in general continue to gain popularity, but feature phones still make up 29 percent of impressions.
 Interestingly, connected devices like the Sony PSP and Amazon Kindle took 13 percent of impressions.